YMV is the epitome of homeschooling done right.

 Middle school students will be introduced to and become familiar with the elements of art and principles of design, master artists in history and cultural people groups.
 A variety of art projects will allow a broad exploration of materials.
 Students will participate in an end-of-year art show and will keep a digital and physical portfolio of their work.

-• NEW!
-Foundations of Art (ages 13 yrs and up) Tuesday only 1:00
+• Foundations of Art (ages 13 yrs and up) Friday only 3:00

 $56/mo plus $30 supply fee paid directly to teacher